-Our Brothers’ Keepers in cooperation with Lutheran Prisoner & Family Ministry provide a holistic, multi-faceted approach that supports a returning citizens’ transition back into the community.
+Our Brothers’ Keepers provides a holistic, multi-faceted approach that supports a returning citizens’ transition back into the community.
 Full integration in the community is demonstrated by a stable lifestyle whichincludes the necessary identification, dignified housing, and employment with reliable income, possession of life skills, a willingness to be sober / addiction free, and strong family and faith-based relationships.
 We have heard of many success stories through our work in this reentry ministry and will share some of these that we have been involved with.

 The Bright Light